kumleshkurre/Active-Directory-Group-Policy-Management/README.md

 ## 5️⃣ Block USB / Removable Storage Access

-This policy is used to **block all USB and removable storage devices** on client computers for security purposes.
+This policy is used to **block all USB and removable storage devices** on Domain computers for security purposes.

 ### Steps to Configure